-If you are considering adding a new freestanding tub during your bathroom remodel, explore this buying guide from Modernize to choose an ideal style and learn what to know about the installation process.
+A freestanding tub can be a focal point that anchors the style of your bathroom in addition to giving you a spa-like retreat.
+If you are considering getting a new freestanding tub, explore this buying guide from Modernize to choose an ideal style and learn what to know about the installation process.

 How Much Does a Freestanding Bathtub Cost?